The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Abstract

-Valiant-Vazirani showed in 1985 \cite{valiant1985ned} that solving \NP\ with the promise that ``yes'' instances have only one witness is powerful enough to solve the entire \NP\ class (under randomized reductions).
+Valiant-Vazirani showed in 1985 \cite{VV85} that solving \NP\ with the promise that ``yes'' instances have only one witness is powerful enough to solve the entire \NP\ class (under randomized reductions).

 We are interested in extending this result to the quantum setting.
-We prove extensions to the classes Merlin-Arthur ($\MA$) and Quantum-Classical-Merlin-Arthur ($\QCMA$) \cite{aharonov2002qns}.
-Our results have implications on the complexity of approximating the ground state energy of a quantum local Hamiltonian with a unique ground state and an \textit{inverse polynomial} spectral gap.
-We show that the estimation, to within polynomial accuracy, of the ground state energy of poly-gapped 1-D local Hamiltonians is $\QCMA$-hard, under randomized reductions.
-This is in strong contrast to the case of constant gapped 1-D Hamiltonians, which is in $\NP$ \cite{hastings2007alo}.
-Moreover, it shows that unless $\QCMA$ can be reduced to $\NP$ by randomized reductions, there is no classical description of the ground state of every poly-gapped local Hamiltonian which allows the calculation of expectation values efficiently.
+We prove extensions to the classes Merlin-Arthur ($\MA$) and Quantum-Classical-Merlin-Arthur ($\QCMA$) \cite{AN02}.
+Our results have implications for the complexity of approximating the ground state energy of a quantum local Hamiltonian with a unique ground state and an \textit{inverse polynomial} spectral gap.
+We show that the estimation (to within polynomial accuracy) of the ground state energy of poly-gapped 1-D local Hamiltonians is $\QCMA$-hard, under randomized reductions.
+This is in stark contrast to the case of constant gapped 1-D Hamiltonians, which is in $\NP$ \cite{Has07}.
+Moreover, it shows that unless $\QCMA$ can be reduced to $\NP$ by randomized reductions, there is no classical description of the ground state of every poly-gapped local Hamiltonian that allows efficient calculation of expectation values.

-Finally, we discuss a few obstacles towards establishing an analogous result to the class Quantum-Merlin-Arthur ($\QMA$).
-In particular, we show that random projections fails to provide a polynomial gap between two witnesses.
+Finally, we discuss a few of the obstacles to the establishment of an analogous result to the class Quantum-Merlin-Arthur ($\QMA$).
+In particular, we show that random projections fail to provide a polynomial gap between two witnesses.